mymh13/clo24-nikhal78-examwork/docs/journal/week_six_action_plan.md

 **Note:** ✓ Quick win completed.
 Base price is now configurable.
 Azure App Configuration integration can be added later for runtime adjustment without code deployment.

+**Note on TicketStatus:** Changed from enum to string constants (`TicketStatus` static class) to avoid past Cosmos DB serialization issues.
+This provides more flexibility and fewer serialization headaches, though with slightly less type safety.

 ---

 ## Priority 4: Error Handling Review